bcit-ci/CodeIgniter/readme.rst

 *******************

 This repo contains in-development code for future releases.
-To download the latest stable release please visit the `CodeIgniter Downloads
+To download the latest stable release, please visit the `CodeIgniter Downloads
 <https://codeigniter.com/download>`_ page.

 **************************